 Lifting and storage

 Harvest in December on the longest day of the year or when the foliage turns brown.
 Lift by loosening the soil around the bulb with a fork and pull the bulbs up by the tops.
-Store the bulbs, foliage and all, in a cool, dry, well ventilated place for two to three weeks.
-When the foliage is dry, trim it back to the top of the bulb and store in a string bag in a cool, dry, well ventilated shed until needed.
+Store the bulbs, foliage and all, in a cool, dry, well-ventilated place for two to three weeks.
+When the foliage is dry, trim it back to the top of the bulb and store it in a string bag in a cool, dry, well-ventilated shed until needed.
 Alternatively, leave about 15cm of foliage on top and braid the bulbs into bunches.

 - 250g Garlic peeled and cut into large pieces